silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 ## User access control

-Access for files is granted on a per-session basis, rather than on a per-member basis, via a whitelist action.
+Access for files is granted on a per-session basis, rather than on a per-member basis, via whitelisting accessed assets.
 This means that access to any protected asset must be made prior to the user actually attempting to download that asset.
 This is normally done in the PHP request that generated the response containing the link to that file.